Rita Borbás

-Rita Borbás (born 21 December 1980 in Budapest) is a former Hungarian handballer.
+Rita Borbás (born 21 December 1980) is a Hungarian former handballer.

 She made her international debut on 2 March 2005 against Denmark.
 She participated on the World Championship yet in that year and she was present on the next one in 2007.

 Borbás also took part on the European Championship in 2006 and represented Hungary on the 2008 Summer Olympics in China, where the national team finished fourth.